Rimpatel14/Text-to-Voice-Converter/README.md

-# <h1 align="center">Text-to-Voice Converter</h1>
-Welcome to my Text-to-Voice Converter Website!
-This project allows users to convert written text into speech using a simple, intuitive interface.
-It's a helpful tool for accessibility, multitasking, or learning purposes.

-# Features-<br>
+# Text-to-Voice Converter App

+This is a simple web-based Text-to-Voice Converter app built using HTML, CSS, and JavaScript.
+The app allows users to input text and converts it into speech using the Web Speech API.

+## Features
+- Clean and user-friendly interface
+- Supports multiple languages and voices
+- Adjustable speech rate and pitch
+- Real-time text-to-speech conversion

+## Usage
+1. Visit the website hosted on GitHub Pages or open the `index.html` file locally in a web browser.
-Text Input: Type or paste text into the input field.<br>
+2. Type the desired text into the input box.
-Voice Output: Listen to the text being read aloud.<br>
-Language Support: Select from multiple languages.<br><br>
+3. Select the voice and adjust the speech rate and pitch as needed (optional).
+4. Click the "Convert to Voice" button to hear the text spoken aloud.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript
+- Web Speech API

 ![Screenshot (21)](https://github.com/user-attachments/assets/ffda5bb1-0173-4646-80a2-43d67148a5e0)